V-O-I-D-1080/Stoneytosh/README.md

 An AMD Legacy iGPU support [Lilu](https://github.com/acidanthera/Lilu) plugin.

-The Source Code of this Derivative Work is licensed under the `Thou Shalt Not Profit License version 1.0`.
+The LegacyRed derivative work/project is licensed under the `Thou Shalt Not Profit License version 1.5`.
 See `LICENSE`

 Thanks to [Acidanthera](https://github.com/acidanthera) for the [WhateverGreen](https://github.com/acidanthera/WhateverGreen) kern_agdc code used in kern_support